-Following on from our advice on RSI claims which can be read here we thought it would be interesting to look at what repetitive strain injury is and also offer some tips on how you can help prevent repetitive strain injury in the workplace.
+Following on from our advice on RSI claims which can be read here we thought it would be useful to look at what repetitive strain injury is and also offer some tips on how you can help prevent repetitive strain injury in the workplace.

-What Causes RSI?
+What Is RSI?

 - Throbbing and stiffness.

-- Numbness or weakness.
+- Numbness and weakness.

 - Shooting pains.